sarkhelritesh/vrd_resource/Readme.md

-# A Snapshot of the Current Task-Space for Visually Rich Documents
+# On the Current Task-Space defined for Visually Rich Documents

 ### [Ritesh Sarkhel](https://sarkhelritesh.github.io/)